 Ride the white planes in search of game

 A little further south, situated between the vast plains of the Tarangire National Park and the tranquil waters of Lake Manyara, Chem Chem Lodge is nestled in an oasis of palms with stunning panoramic views of the Rift Valley’s western escarpment.
 With just eight luxurious tents designed to complement the lush surroundings, you will be cradled in privacy with some of Africa’s biggest game grazing right on your back doorstep.
-Spend three days in the bush in search of the big five (lion, rhino, leopard, elephant and buffalo just to recap) on foot where you can spot towering giraffe peak through the trees or in more traditional open air game vehicles.
+Spend three days in the bush in search of the big five (lion, rhino, leopard, elephant and buffalo just to recap) on foot where you can spot towering giraffe peak through the trees or in more traditional open-air game vehicles.
 Time your visit just right and you will be lucky enough to see a different side of the African bush, one that few visitors get to enjoy.
-In the summer months the savannah is baked a pale white by the sun leading to some excellent animal viewing opportunities.
-Stopping mid afternoon in the middle of the bleached bush for a champagne lunch round the camp fire is not a meal quickly forgotten.
+In the summer months, the Savannah is baked a pale white by the sun leading to some excellent animal viewing opportunities.
+Stopping mid-afternoon in the middle of the bleached Bush for a champagne lunch around the campfire is not a meal quickly forgotten.